The Easter Bunny Is Comin' to Town

-The Easter Bunny is Comin' to Town is a 1977 musical Easter television special produced by Rankin/Bass Productions, using their "Animagic" stop motion animation.
-It reunites the writer Romeo Muller. designer Paul Coker Jr., and narrator Fred Astaire, and stars the voices of Skip Hinnant, Bob McFadden, Meg Sargent, James Spies, and Allen Swift.
-The special originally premiered on ABC in the United States on April 6, 1977.
+The Easter Bunny Is Comin' to Town is a 1977 American-Japanese musical Easter television special produced by Rankin/Bass Productions, using their "Animagic" stop motion animation.
+The special reunites the writer Romeo Muller, designer Paul Coker Jr., and narrator Fred Astaire from Santa Claus Is Comin' to Town, and stars the voices of Skip Hinnant, Bob McFadden, Meg Sargent, James Spies and Allen Swift.
+It premiered on ABC in the United States on April 6, 1977.

 The special includes original songs including two sung by Astaire: "The Easter Bunny Is Comin' to Town" and "All You Have to Do is Think 'Can Do'".

 Plot

 S.D.
 Kluger returns as a train engineer, but still a mailman to answer questions about the Easter Bunny in the children's letters.

-The story begins in the small town of Kidville, run by all orphaned children (including S.D.
-Kluger when he was a child) and located on the other side of Big Rock Mountain.
-The children enjoy the simple life, despite being bothered by Gadzooks the Bear who hates everything to do with the holidays, including birthdays.
+The story begins in the small town of Kidville, a community comprising orphaned children (including S.D.
+Kluger when he was a child) at the foot of Big Rock Mountain.
+The children enjoy the simple life despite being bothered by Gadzooks, an ill-tempered bear who hates everything to do with the holidays including birthdays.

-One Easter morning, they find an orphaned baby rabbit, raise him as their own, and name him Sunny when they notice how much he likes the warm sun.
-Sunny, now one year old, makes plans with the children to sell what they make in exchange for what they need, including their eggs, with help from three chickens called the Hendrew Sisters.
+One Easter morning, the children find an orphaned baby rabbit, raise him as their own, and name him Sunny when they notice how much he likes the warm sun.
+Now one year old, Sunny makes plans with the children to sell what they make in exchange for what they need, including their eggs, with help from three chickens called the Hendrews Sisters.

 Sunny sets off to deliver his eggs.
-Along the way, he meets an eccentric and yet friendly hobo named Hallelujah Jones, who suggests to him that he could sell his eggs in a town that's just called Town.
+Along the way, he meets a wise, jolly hobo named Hallelujah Jones, who suggests to him that he could sell his eggs in a town that's just called Town.
 However, upon climbing Big Rock Mountain, Sunny runs into Gadzooks who steals his eggs.
 After escaping, Sunny makes it to Town which is a dreary, dismal place.
 There, nobody laughs, everyone dresses in dark clothing, and if any children are born, the whole family has to move away, and beans are eaten for every meal by order of the ruthless Dowager Duchess Lily Longtooth who wants her seven-year-old nephew King Bruce the Frail to follow in her footsteps.
 Bruce complains about always having to eat beans and wanting to be a normal child instead of being a king, despite his aunt's objections.

 Saddened by this, Sunny heads back to Kidville and explains the problem.
 Hallelujah and the children dip the eggs in various bowls of paint as a way of tricking Gadzooks.
 He lies to the bear, saying he is on his way to sell colored stones as paperweights.
-Gadzooks, befuddled by Sunny's lie, lets him go, demanding he bring him eggs.
+Befuddled by Sunny's lie, Gadzooks lets him go, demanding he bring him eggs.